Barely making ends meet: the poorest cities in different states of the USA

-Property prices in Avon Park reflect the district’s low income.
-A typical house in the area costs only $ 68 - less than half the cost of a typical house in the state at $ 400.
+Property values in Avon Park reflect the area's low incomes.
+A typical home in the area costs only $ 68 - less than half the $ 400 cost of a typical home in the state.

 - Median income: $ 32 (state: $ 335)